Advancing Graphite and Cobalt Projects for the Battery Industry

 On June 5, 2017, Berkwood announced entering into an agreement to acquire a private BC company, whose sole asset is the Cobalt Ford property, located in the Côte Nord area of Quebec.
 The property is one block of 40 claims, totaling roughly 2,176 hectares.
 Situated near extensive infrastructure — including the Manic 5 hydroelectric dam, 15 kilometers to the south, and which provides lodging, food and other services, as well as an airport.
 Once the transaction is complete, Berwood will own 100 percent of the property.

 Successive geological mapping of the property between 1977 and 2006 revealed the presence of multiple sulphide mineralizations.
 Rock sampling returned cobalt values of 904.3 ppm and 1480 ppm.
 While numerous drillings also returned base metal results, concentrated in three major showings: Lac Paradis (1480 ppm copper) Anomalie EM E2 (904 ppm copper) and Anomalie EM C2 (copper).
-Berkwood plans to explore these sites further with till sampling and prospecting as part of its summer 2017 exploration program.
+Berkwood plans to conduct a UAV drone survey of the property alongside additional exploration activities.

 Thomas Yingling—President, CEO and Director